 This could take a variety of forms.
 You might be an established academic expert writing a nonfiction book for the general public.
 Perhaps you’re a successful artist publishing an art book, or a respected chef publishing a cookbook.
 Major publishers look for authors who will be of interest to readers.
 This may sound discouraging for aspiring authors, but you can start small.
 If you want to publish a fiction book, start publishing short stories and sharing them on social media.
 Share your art on Instagram.
 Even a small following can give you your first set of readers, positive Amazon reviews, and a jumping-off point for success.

 Cross-promotional strategies are becoming more important as a way to reach a wider audience.
-Whether it’s books published alongside films and documentaries, books published to promote a business, books published to boost speaking events, or cross-promotion with books from other authors, this marketing approach is an increasingly appealing way to reach a wider audience.
+Whether its books published alongside films and documentaries, books published to promote a business, books published to boost speaking events, or cross-promotion with books from other authors, this marketing approach is an increasingly appealing way to reach a wider audience.
 Authors should look for these opportunities, and consider how their book can bolster their goals in other areas.
 Also consider connecting with other authors, or anyone publishing content that could help attract readers to your book.
 Cross-promotion with media beyond books is one way to interest people who don’t read as regularly, who might be interested in your book, but might not typically be aware of new book releases.

 Understanding the Competition

-Authors are learning how important it is to pay attention to their competition — ideally early on in the writing and publishing process.
+Authors are learning how important it is to pay attention to their competition — ideally starting early on in the writing and publishing process.
 With so many books out there, authors can learn key strategies by understanding what competing books are offering, and how other authors are successfully appealing to the same readers.
 Look for cues — do all competing authors in your category use a similar style for book covers?
 That might tell you a lot about what catches your audience’s eye on the (often digital) shelf.

-How is the competition marketing books?
+How are the competition marketing books?
 Is social media an important element?
 Is there an online community for your genre that competing authors are involved in?
 Conversely, but perhaps even more importantly, ask yourself what your book can offer that the competition does not.
 It’s about finding a balance between taking cues on how authors are connecting with their audience, while also offering something unique that will help your book stand out from that competition.

-Be On Alert for Plagiarism
+Be on Alert for Plagiarism

 Collaborative Publishing: The Best of Both Worlds

 In recent years, self-publishers have been faced with a problem; the same publishing revolution that made publishing so accessible now allows literally anyone to publish a book.
 With that crowded marketplace, while it’s easier than ever to publish, it’s harder than ever to succeed on your own.
-Traditional publishers are no longer all-powerful gatekeepers controlling who can publish a book, but their time-tested publishing procedures are still a much more direct path to success than going it alone in Amazon.
+Traditional publishers are no longer all-powerful gatekeepers controlling who can publish a book, but their time-tested publishing procedures are still a much more direct path to success than going it alone on Amazon.

-To bridge this gap, many authors are aiming for a middle ground, with the control and accessibility of self-publishing, and the same high-quality results traditional publishers are able to achieve.
+To bridge this gap, many authors are aiming for a middle ground, with both the control and accessibility of self-publishing, and the same high-quality results traditional publishers are able to achieve.
 The market for companies offering publishing services is nearly as crowded as the book market itself these days, but authors are realizing that with access to the right networks, there’s nothing stopping them from working with the exact same professionals that major publishers have relied on for years.
 Those professionals bring decades of experience and deep knowledge of proven approaches to editing, design, and marketing for each genre and book category.
 They know their audience, they know how to stand out in a marketplace, and they know how to get results.

 HOW WE WORK